premrajvs/pythonlearning/README.md

 # Assignments
 **1. Variables and Data Types:**
-Create variables to store your first name, last name, and age.
-Print a sentence introducing yourself using these variables.
-Declare a variable price with a floating-point value.
-Then, create another variable quantity with an integer value.
-Calculate the total cost and store it in a new variable.
-Print the total cost.
-Write code to determine the data type of the following variables: a = 10, b = 3.14, c = "hello", d = True.
-Print the data type of each.
-Store a list of three of your favorite books in a variable called favorite_books.
-Print the list.
-Create a dictionary called student with the keys "name", "age", and "major".
-Assign appropriate values to these keys.
-Print the dictionary.
+Create variables named item_name, item_price, and in_stock.
+Assign appropriate values (a string, a float, and a boolean) to these variables representing an item in a store.
+Print the values of each variable.
-Declare two boolean variables, is_sunny and is_warm.
-Write a conditional statement that prints "It's a pleasant day!" if both are True.
-What happens if you try to add a string and an integer in Python?
-Write a short code snippet to demonstrate and explain the result.
-Create a variable sentence containing a short sentence.
-Print the sentence.
-Then, create another variable word_count and store the number of words in the sentence.
-Print the word count.
+Declare two integer variables, num1 and num2.
+Swap the values of these two variables without using a temporary variable.
+Print the values of num1 and num2 after the swap.
-Declare a variable radius with a numeric value.
-Calculate the area of a circle using the formula πr².
-Store the result in a new variable and print it.
-(You can use math.pi for π).
+Create a list called student_grades containing three numerical grades.
+Calculate the average of these grades and store the result in a new variable average_grade.
+Print the average grade.
-Create a tuple called colors with three color names.
-Try to change the first element of the tuple.
-Explain what happens and why.

 **2. Numbers (Integers, Floats):**
-Write a program that takes two integer inputs from the user and prints their sum, difference, product, and quotient (as a float).
+Write a program that takes the length and width of a rectangle as input (as floats) and calculates its area.
+Print the area formatted to one decimal place.
-Calculate the average of five floating-point numbers that you define in your code.
-Print the average.
-Write code to check if a given integer is even or odd.
-Print an appropriate message.
-Calculate the remainder when 25 is divided by 7 using the modulo operator.
-Print the result.
-Write a program that converts a temperature given in Celsius to Fahrenheit using the formula: F = (C * 9/5) + 32.
-Take the Celsius temperature as input.
-Calculate the area of a triangle given its base and height (as floats).
-Print the area.
+Calculate the perimeter of a circle given its radius (take the radius as input as an integer).
+Use math.pi for the value of pi.
+Print the perimeter.
-Write code to determine if a number is positive, negative, or zero.
-Print an appropriate message.
+Write code to determine if a given integer (take as input) is a multiple of 5.
+Print "Multiple of 5" or "Not a multiple of 5".
-Calculate the result of 2 raised to the power of 5.
-Print the result.
-Write a program that takes the length and width of a rectangle as integer inputs and calculates its perimeter and area.
-Print both.
-What is the difference between integer division (//) and regular division (/) in Python?
-Provide two examples to illustrate.

 **3. Strings:**
-Create a string variable containing your full name.
-Print the length of the string.
+Create a string variable containing a sentence.
+Write code to count the number of words in the sentence.
+Print the word count.
-Write code to convert a given string to uppercase and then to lowercase.
-Print both versions.
-Given the string "Python is fun!", extract the substring "is fun!".
-Print the substring.
+Given the string "programming", extract the substring "gram".
+Print the extracted substring.
-Write a program that takes a sentence as input from the user and counts the number of spaces in the sentence.
-Check if the string "hello world" starts with "hello".
-Print the boolean result.
-Replace all occurrences of the letter 'a' with 'o' in the string "banana".
-Print the modified string.
-Write code to split the string "apple,banana,cherry" into a list of individual fruits.
-Print the list.
-Join the elements of the list ["This", "is", "a", "sentence."] into a single string with spaces in between.
-Print the resulting string.
-Write a program that takes a word as input and checks if it is a palindrome (reads the same forwards and backward).
-Print "Palindrome" or "Not a palindrome".
+Write a program that takes a word as input and checks if it ends with the letter 'g' (case-insensitive).
+Print True or False.
-Explain the difference between single quotes (') and double quotes (") when defining strings in Python.
-Provide an example where one might be preferred over the other.

 **4. Lists:**
-Create a list of five different numbers.
-Print the element at index 2.
-Write code to add the number 10 to the end of a list and then insert the number 5 at the beginning of the list.
-Print the modified list.
+Create a list of your three favorite colors.
+Add another color to the end of the list and then remove the second color from the list.
+Print the final list.
-Given the list [1, 5, 2, 8, 3], write code to find the maximum and minimum values in the list.
-Print both.
+Given the list [10, 25, 5, 30, 15], write code to find the smallest number in the list.
+Print the smallest number.
-Write a program that takes a list of strings as input from the user and prints each string in reverse order.
+Write a program that takes a list of numbers as input (separated by spaces) from the user and then prints the list in reverse order.
-Remove the element at index 1 from a list.
-Print the updated list.
-Check if the value 7 is present in the list [3, 6, 7, 9, 1].
-Print the boolean result.
-Write code to create a new list containing only the even numbers from the list [1, 2, 3, 4, 5, 6, 7, 8, 9, 10].
-Print the new list.
-Sort the list [5, 1, 9, 3, 7] in ascending order.
-Print the sorted list.
-Write a program that takes two lists of numbers as input and creates a new list containing only the elements that are common to both lists.
-Explain the difference between the append() and extend() methods for lists.
-Provide an example to illustrate.

 **5. Tuples:**
-Create a tuple with four different elements.
-Print the element at index 1.
-Write code to find the length of a given tuple.
-Try to change an element in a tuple.
-What happens?
-Explain why tuples are immutable.
+Create a tuple representing the coordinates of a point in 2D space (x, y).
+Print the individual x and y coordinates.
-Given the tuple (10, 20, 30, 20, 40), write code to count the number of occurrences of the value 20.
+Given the tuple ("apple", "banana", "cherry", "date"), write code to find the index of the element "cherry".
+Print the index.
-Create two tuples and then concatenate them into a new tuple.
-Print the new tuple.
-Write code to unpack the elements of the tuple (1, "hello", 3.14) into three separate variables.
-Print the variables.
-Check if the value "apple" is present in the tuple ("banana", "orange", "apple").
-Print the boolean result.
-Write code to convert a list [1, 2, 3] into a tuple and then convert it back to a list.
-Print both.
-Explain a scenario where using a tuple might be more appropriate than using a list.
-Create a tuple containing the numbers from 1 to 5.
-Print each element of the tuple using a loop.
+Write a program that creates a tuple containing the first five even numbers (2, 4, 6, 8, 10).
+Print the tuple.

+**6. Dictionaries:**

+Create a dictionary to store the capital cities of three countries (e.g., "USA": "Washington D.C.").
+Print the capital of one of the countries.
+Given the dictionary {"name": "Alice", "age": 25}, write code to update the age to 26 and add a new key-value pair "city": "New York".
+Print the updated dictionary.
+Write a program that takes a string as input and counts the frequency of each character in the string (ignoring spaces).
+Store the results in a dictionary and print it.

+**7. Boolean Values (True, False):**
+Declare two variables, is_student (boolean) and age (integer).
+Write a boolean expression that evaluates to True if the person is a student and their age is less than 30.
+Print the result.
+Write code to check if a given number (take as input) is within the range of 10 to 20 (inclusive).
+Print True or False.
+Declare a boolean variable has_license.
+Write a conditional statement that prints "Can drive" if has_license is True, and "Cannot drive" otherwise.

+**8. Operators (Arithmetic, Comparison, Logical):**
+Write a program that takes the base and height of a parallelogram as input and calculates its area.
+Print the area.
+Write code that takes two numbers as input and checks if at least one of them is greater than 10.
+Print True or False.
+Evaluate the expression 15 % 4 + 3 * 2 ** 3 - 1.
+Write code to calculate and print the result.

+**9. Input and Output (print(), input()):**
+Write a program that prompts the user to enter their favorite programming language and then prints a message like "Your favorite programming language is [language]".
+Write code that takes the price of an item and the quantity purchased as input from the user (as floats and integers, respectively).
+Calculate the total cost and print it with a clear message.
+Write a program that asks the user for their name and age on separate lines and then prints a sentence combining this information.

+**10. Conditional Statements (if, elif, else):**
+Write a program that takes a number as input and prints whether it is even or odd.
+Write a program that takes a student's grade (A, B, C, D, or F) as input and prints a corresponding message (e.g., "Excellent!", "Good", "Average", "Passing", "Failed").
+Write a program that takes the current month as input (as a string) and prints the number of days in that month (you can assume February has 28 days for simplicity).